cgallisa/cacorepo01/projects/DaC/services/DaC/README.md

 # DaC
-Data as Code - Service Template
+Data as Code - Template of Templates

-This service creates other DaC templates, to be registered in Backstage.
+This service creates other DaC templates (i.e. for DHIaC, DMaC, DPaC, etc.), to be registered in Backstage.
 It creates skeleton files, meaning not all template details such as parameters and steps are created.
-Files such as `code-XXX.json` are very specific to the service we want to instantiate and best practices we want to enforce.
+See TechDocs for full details.

 ## Content